 #6 Pohakuloa Training Area

-Situated on the island of Hawaii (the Big Island), Pohakuloa Training Area is a vast military training facility used by the U.S. Army for live-fire exercises, maneuver training, and other military operations.
+Situated on the island of Hawaii (the Big Island), Pohakuloa Training Area is a vast military training facility used by the U.S. Army for military operations.

 #7 USCG Base Honolulu